-All areas need to be looked at including; the roof, the chimney, the attic, the gutters, the foundations, the doors and windows and of course the pipes.
-If you take the time to give your home a little attention now, it’ll not only prevent water damage, but you’ll save money on energy bills in the future.
+All areas need to be looked at including; the roof, the chimney, the gutters, the foundations, the doors and windows and of course the pipes.
+Common places are where there is most water use and wear and tear like toilets and bathrooms.
+If you take the time to give your home a little attention now, it’ll not only prevent water damage, but you’ll save money on water bills in the future.

 Check the Roof

 Inspect the tiles across your roof and repair or replace any broken or loose ones.
-Take a close look at the chimney to see if the sheet metal that keeps the section between the chimney and the roof water tight, is cracked or loose.
-Also make sure you have a cap over your chimney.
+Take a close look at the roof penetrations to see ensure there is no deterioration on the seals or fittings.

-Aim to clean your gutters twice a year as if left to get clogged, debris can prevent water draining from the roof.
-Remove all dead leaves and branches from the gutters and hose water through the downspout, ensuring there is ample room for water to drain away.
+Remove all leaves, branches and debris from the gutters and hose water through the downpipe, ensuring there is ample room for water to drain away.